From the first X-rays to futuristic 3-d body scanners, PubSci explores the history and amazingly sci-fi future of medical imaging and diagnostics.

 PubSci events book up fast and always sell out.
-Reserve you place on Eventbrite ASAP.
+Remember to reserve you place on Eventbrite ASAP.

 • • •